PaulKatigbak/Rocket-Simulation/README.md

 All relevant reports and graph are contained in their respective directories.

-The report is formatted with double spacing, and using the template provided, resulting in approximately 8 pages of content.
+The report is formatted with double spacing, and using the template provided in Latex, resulting in approximately 8 pages of content.

 ### How to Run: